 Cover Crop Program

-Cover Crops are proven to be one of the easist and most effective conservation practices in Sussex County.
+Cover Crops are proven to be one of the easiest and most effective conservation practices in Sussex County.
 To promote this practice, the District's Cover Crop Program will make direct payments to farmers who plant in accordance with the program guidelines.
-Participants are limited to $6,000 in cover crop assistance.
+Participants are limited up to $40,000* in cover crop assistance.
 In the event enrollment in the program exceeds available funding, the Sussex Conservation District reserves the right to reduce the maximum payment amount per participant.
 In order for land to be eligible for cover crop cost-share assistance, it must follow an annual crop (row crops/vegetables).
 Perennial crops, pasture and hayland are not eligible.
 There are multiple other conditions and details to this program that you should read carefully.
-For more information please view our Fact Sheet.

 Tax Ditch Cost Share